amukkuma/FunGen-AI-Powered-Funscript-Generator/README.md

 ## GitHub Token Setup (Optional)

 FunGen includes an update system that allows you to download and switch between different versions of the application.
 To use this feature, you'll need to set up a GitHub Personal Access Token.
+This is optional and only required for the update functionality.

 ### Why a GitHub Token?